dmail-old/nodesite/test/Tester/readme.md

 ## File struture for your unit tests

-Unit tests are placed in a 'test' folder in the module folder.
+Unit tests are in a 'test' folder in the module folder.
+Example with a 'foo' module :
-Here is how you file structure loooks like for a 'foo' module.

 ```
 foo/